bkuhlmann/dotfiles/README.md

 Executing the run.sh script will present the following options:

-    s: Show dotfiles available for install.
+    s: Show managed dotfiles.
     i: Install dotfiles (existing files are skipped).
-    l: Link dotfiles to this project (interactive - asks by file).
+    l: Link dotfiles to this project (interactive per file, excludes: env.sh, .gemrc, and .gitconfig).
-    c: Check for changes since last install/update.
+    c: Check for differences between $HOME files and this project's files.
-    d: Delete dotfiles (interactive - asks by file).
+    d: Delete dotfiles (interactive per file, excludes: env.sh, .gemrc, and .gitconfig).
     q: Quit/Exit.

 The options prompt can be skipped by passing the desired option directly to the run.sh script.
-For example, executing `./run.sh s` will show all dotfiles avaiable for install.
+For example, executing `./run.sh s` will show all managed dotfiles by this project.

 After install, the following files will require manual updating:

-- .bashrc - If installed on a OS other than a Mac, adjust the path to point to the correct bin directory for the rbenv binary.
+- .bash/env.sh - Add secret/machine-specific environment settings (if any).
 - .gemrc - Uncomment the "gemcutter_key" line and add your own RubyGems key for publishing gems.
-- .gitconfig - Uncomment the name/email/token lines within the [user] and [github] sections to replace with your own details.
+- .gitconfig - Uncomment the name, email, and token lines within the `[user]` and `[github]` sections to replace with your own details.

 # Usage